 Top Three Methods to Accurately Manage Your Inventory

-The Inventory is one of the assets of your company and it is considered as one of the major part of your business operations.
-For manufacturers, inventories are in the form of raw materials used to make and assemble their products.
-For resellers, their inventories are the products acquired and resold to customers.
-Hence, you really need inventory to do business.
+When it comes to business applications development in the Philippines or anywhere in the world, the Inventory is one of the assets of your company and it is considered as one of the major part of your business operations.
+For example, raw materials used to make and assemble products are inventories for manufacturers.
+The products resellers acquire and resell to customers are inventories for them.
+Hence, you really need inventory management in the form of a business app to do business.

 This means, this has to be managed well.
 Managing your inventory is tedious with all of the ledgers and stock lists to maintain for every transaction and if you do not have the right inventory method or technique, it could cost your company thousands or if not, millions.

-Take the case of Overstocking.
+For instance, take the case of Overstocking.
 Overstocking is a serious problem as this would mean that you are risking the liquidity of your cash.
 If the stocks you purchased will not be sold or released in due time, this would mean that your cash would have been sitting there and you cannot use it for other investments or other expenses in your business operation.
-You could also fall into the trap of understocking to minimize the cash outflow but will eventually end up not having the items when the opportunity to sell it arises.
+As a result, you could also fall into the trap of understocking to minimize the cash outflow but will eventually end up not having the items when the opportunity to sell it arises.

 FIFO (First-In, First-Out)

-FIFO method means that the first items or products put on the shelf are the first to be sold.
-This method is generally used by businesses whose inventory contains perishable goods or those products that need to be sold immediately.
+Businesses sell items they first received.
+Businesses with perishable goods or products that need to be sold immediately are common practitioners of the FIFO method.
 If the price of the products goes up, you can adjust the selling price of the goods.
 This can be a great help for you because you will be selling the old products you have at a very good price.

 FIFO methods need a good warehousing practice to track the oldest products.